SurpriseDog/WordTree/Readme.md

 **Exceptions to the gender rules**

 gender.py will search the wiktionary database for nouns that don't follow the expected gender rules of a language.
 For example, La mano ends in an O, but is a feminine noun.
+You can specify any noun suffix for any language.
 Use `gender.py --help` for more information.

 ## Data sources: